BKreilinger/duckies-and-fishies/README.md

 This project aims to reproduce the process of the "duckies and fishies project" from Micheal Milton, [Head First Data Analysis](https://www.oreilly.com/library/view/head-first-data/9780596806224/).

+This project was created within the scope of the lecture "Reproducibility Engineering" at the University of Passau and the University of Regensburg.

 ## Content

 * [Project setup](#project-setup)